Jean Preston Fund

 Please be advised that by submitting an application, this does not guarantee funding will be available.
-If successful, full funding may not be available due to limited funding available.
-Funding may be either a contribution or full funding at the discretion of ASCN UK.
+Priority for funding is given to ASCN UK members who play an active role in ASCN UK and have been long standing member.
+If successful, full funding may not be granted due to limited funding available.
+Funding may be either a contribution or full funding at the discretion of ASCN UK Committee.

-To apply for funding for the ASCN UK Annual Conference 2018 from the JPF, please click here.
+To apply for funding for the ASCN UK Annual Conference from the Jean Preston Fund, please click here.